nopnop2002/esp-idf-ftpServer/README.md

    * QUIT
    * APPE
    * NLST
+- FATFS file names can be up to 8 characters long.
+ If you put a file name longer than 8 characters, you need to specify the remote file name like this.
+ put sdkconfig sdkconf

 # Using LilyGo ESP32-S2
 The LilyGo ESP32-S2 development board has a micro SD card slot on the board.